ohmtech-rdi/eurorack-blocks/documentation/controls/AudioIn.md

 2. Sets the control position on the front panel,
 3. Sets the style of the control,
 4. Sets the optional label for the control, using its default theme positioning,
+5. Sets the optional cascade control for the control,
-5. Sets the physical board pin to use.
+6. Sets the physical board pin to use.

 `style` is the nut style, and is one of:
 - `thonk.pj398sm.knurled`,